echavemann/tree-racing/race2/README.md

 https://en.wikipedia.org/wiki/Hyperparameter_optimization

 ## TESTING
 All 4 of the same datasets from Race 1 will be considered once again.
+There may be 1 additional dataset added.

 ## SCORING
 The exact scoring breakdown will not be revealed prior to the race.
 However, the following measurements will be considered:
 Hyperparameter optimization time.
 Mean Train time.
 Mean Inference time.
 Train-Test-Split Accuracy.
+All parameters except, obviously, hyperparameter optimization time will only be calculated from the optimized tree for each dataset.

-Each metric will be calculated as the average number of standard deviations each tree is from the highest scoring time in that category - with the lowest value being 0.
+Each metric will be calculated as the average distance from the highest scoring time in that category, divided by the std of the scores.
+- with the lowest value being 0.
 Lowest weighted score will win.

 Additionally, 4 configurations will be provided 24 hours before the beginning of the race - you must confirm your tree can run correctly and prove that those 4 configurations are being applied to qualify for racing.